 Children with SEN and/or disabilities have a higher risk of being left out, of being isolated from their peers, and they are disproportionately affected by bullying.
+Children with disabilities are 3 times more likely to be abused than their peers.
 We have put measures in place to address these additional challenges including extra pastoral support, mentoring and attention, and appropriate support for communication as needed.